ArnavMehta3000/Kumo/DirectX12/Descriptors.md

 - **SRV Descriptors** describe depth/stencil resources

 # Descriptor Heap
-- Descriptor heaps is an array of descriptors.
+- Descriptor heaps are array of descriptors.
 It is the memory backing for all the descriptors of a particular type your application uses
 - We need a separate type of descriptor heap for each type of descriptor
 	- SRV gets its own heap, RTV gets its own heap and so on...
 - Multiple heaps of the same type are also allowed